 The salad still turned out fine but if you have a jar of Vlasic Peppers, the hot variety, and you want to add them to your salad, use sparingly or rinse the peppers in cold water before adding to the salad.

-- 1 head of iceberg lettuce, sliced into strips
+- 1 head iceberg lettuce sliced into strips

-about 2 c. of pineapple bits (I used fresh but you can substitute canned if fresh pineapple is not available)
+- 2 cups pineapple bits I used fresh but you can substitute canned if fresh pineapple is not available

-a generously handful of flat leaf parsley, coarsely chopped
+- 1 handful flat leaf parsley coarsely chopped